 Your Level of Parent Involvement May Vary – All Parental Involvement is Important!

 As a parent yourself, you know how valuable it is for parents to be involved in their children’s education.
-Parent/family involvement can happen in a number of ways: from helping with homework, to going to school events, to participating in development of an Individual Education Plan (IEP) for your child, to serving on advisory groups and sitting on committees.
+Parent/family involvement can happen in a number of ways: from helping with homework, to going to school events, to participating in development of an Individualized Education Program (IEP), to serving on advisory groups and sitting on committees.

 Why should I be involved?

 Parent/family involvement helps your child succeed in school.
 It results in your child being absent less and better behaved.
 A home that supports learning is important.
 This affects your child’s school success.
 It matters more than your income, educational level or cultural background, and it is fun.

 - Ed.gov Articles Involvement in My Child’s Education

 - MiFamily: Michigan’s Family Engagement Framework from MDE’s Family Engagement Resources